lxerxa/actionview-fe/README.md

 [shared/redux-resolver.js](https://github.com/savemysmartphone/universal-redux-boilerplate/blob/master/shared/redux-resolver.js) is the magic thing about the boilerplate.
 It's our tool for resolving promises (data-fetching) before server side render.

-The resolver is available on the `store` instance through components context, use it to wrap your async actions in `componentWillMount` for data te be fetched before server side render:
+The resolver is available on the `store` instance through components context, use it to wrap your async actions in `componentWillMount` for data to be fetched before server side render:

 ```javascript
 import { bindActionCreators } from 'redux';